The India Fix: Job riots in UP, Bihar bring home the urgency of India’s unemployment crisis

 Things get even worse.
 According to data from the Centre for Monitoring Indian Economy, as many as 1.7 crore Indians want to work but were not actively looking for jobs.
 More than half of those are women.
 Forty one percent are between the ages of 15 and 19.

-In other words, the situation seems so hopeless that large numbers of Indians are even bothering to look for jobs.
+In other words, the situation seems so hopeless that large numbers of Indians are not even bothering to look for jobs.
 Even the energetic young are discouraged.
 The labour workforce participation rate – the ratio of people employed or looking for work – for Indians aged 15-24 is shockingly low at only 29%.
 For context, the figure is 40.5% in Bangladesh and 40% in Pakistan.

 If you’ve heard the terms “demographic dividend” or “youth dividend”, India is clearly wasting hers.
 A combination of terrible economic conditions and also, partially, a culture of gender discrimination that forces women to stay home is leading to the potential of India’s young men and women being wasted.